Last updated on August 19, 2026

 “Top-deck matters” is a narrow strategy that actually has a decent number of commanders that support it.
 Elminster, Yennett, Cryptic Sovereign, Intet, the Dreamer, and Aminatou, the Fateshifter are just a handful of commanders that benefit from knowing what’s sitting on top of your library.

 There are also “paradox” effects, or ones that care about casting spells from zones other than your hand.
-These usually care about casting from exile specifically, but cards like Vega, the Watcher and The Thirteenth Doctor trigger when you cast spells from your library, making Future Sights an interesting addition to decks that include those cards.
+These usually care about casting from exile specifically, but cards like Vega, the Watcher, Nico Minoru, Runaway, and The Thirteenth Doctor trigger when you cast spells from your library, making Future Sights an interesting addition to decks that include those cards.

 Shuffle effects are also worth a mention here.
 You can use shuffle effects like fetch lands to manipulate the top of your library.
 Don’t see something you want on top for your Future Sight, or bricked with a land on top for Fblthp, Lost on the Range?
 That’s fine, crack your Scalding Tarn and reset the top of your library!

 Scry and surveil effects also get better with a Future Sight in play.
-If you already know the top card of your library, and you know it’s something worth drawing or playing, you don’t necessarily need to fire off an Opt to dig for your next spell or land drop.
-Similarly, you can use something like Consider to ditch cards on top you don’t want, or Brainstorm to set up the top of your library with lands or spells for your Future Sight effect.
+If you know your top card is something worth drawing or playing, you don’t necessarily need to fire off an Opt to dig for your next spell or land drop.
+Similarly, you can use something like Consider to ditch unappealing topdecks, or Brainstorm to set up the top of your library with lands or spells for your Future Sight effect.

 When Can a Player Play Cards Off the Top of Their Library?